mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [April 18, 2026]
+# Today's Tutorial [April 19, 2026]
-## Lesson 163: x64 Course (Part 43 - Hacking Pointers!)
+## Lesson 164: ARM-64 Course (Part 1 - The Meaning Of Life)
-This tutorial will discuss hacking pointers.
+In this lesson we will discuss the course concepts and the meaning of life.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.